Brad Maynard: Cleveland Browns

 On September 13, 2011, the Cleveland Browns signed Maynard to a one-year contract to replace the injured Richmond McGee.
 Following the season, he was not re-signed.

+NFL career statistics

 Personal life

 He and his wife, Karen, have two sons, Conner and Cole, and a daughter, Ava.

 While on the Bears, every Monday during football season he was featured on "Maynard Monday" with Eric and Kathy on 101.9 the Mix in Chicago where he discusses the previous Bears game.
 His wife was also featured on the segment after a bye week.